rberenguel/pyspark_workshop/README.md

 ---

-The TL;DR if you don't want to use Docker is, probably:
+The TL;DR if you don't want to use Docker should just be:

 ```
 pip install pyarrow pandas pyspark numpy jupyter